An introduction to field extensions and Galois descent for sheaves of vector spaces: Galois descent for sheaves and their complexes

 Under Beilinson's equivalence $\Ff\colon \PervL{X}\overset{\sim}{\to} \GDXfL$, the natural $G$-conjugations on both categories correspond to each other, and hence a $G$-structure on $\cF\in\PervL{X}$ induces a $G$-structure on $\Ff(\cF)$ and vice versa. \end{lemma} \begin{proof} Similarly to the proof of Lemma~\ref{lemma:NCVCext}, the first statement follows mainly from the fact that conjugation is compatible with direct and inverse image functors (Lemma~\ref{lemma:compatConj}).
 Moreover, since conjugation is an autoequivalence, the endomorphism $\id-t$ is nilpotent if and only if $\id-\overline{t}^g=\overline{\id-t}^g$ is.

-The second and third statements are again due to the fact that the whole construction of $\VCunf$, $u$ and $v$ do not depend on the vector space structure and hence are the same if defined before or after applying $g$-conjugation. \end{proof}
+The second and third statements are again due to the fact that the entire constructions of $\VCunf$, $u$ and $v$ do not depend on the vector space structure and hence are the same if defined before or after applying $g$-conjugation. \end{proof}

 \paragraph{Application to Galois descent of perverse sheaves} We are now ready to prove that the object $\cG$ constructed above is actually a $K$-structure of $\cF$.

 \begin{prop} The morphism \eqref{eq:latticeComplPerv} is an isomorphism. \end{prop} \begin{proof} Let $\cF\in\PervL{X}$ be a perverse sheaf on a complex analytic variety $X$ and let $(\varphi_g)_{g\in G}$ be a $G$-structure on it.
 Let $\cG\in\PervK{X}$ be the invariant $K$-perverse subsheaf (defined analogously as above) with its natural morphism $\cG\to\cF$.